camptocamp/c2cgeoportal/doc/integrator/backend_qgis.rst

 You should setup your OWS service in the QGIS project properties in the OWS tab.

-You should **check** *Service Capabilities* and **fill** *Online resource* to correctly generate the URL's in the capabilities.
+You should **check** *Service Capabilities* and **fill** *Online resource* to correctly generate the URLs in the capabilities.

 In the *WMS capabilities* section, you should take care to **uncheck** the checkbox *User layer ids as names*.
-If this checkbox is enabled you will have unreliable layers name.
+If this checkbox is enabled, you will have unreliable layer names.

-In the *WMS capabilities* section, you should **check** the checkbox *Add geometry to feature response* in order to make the WMS GetFeatureInfo working correctly.
+In the *WMS capabilities* section, you should **check** the checkbox *Add geometry to feature response* in order to make the WMS GetFeatureInfo work correctly.

 In the *WFS capabilities* section, you should check the layers that need to be available in the WFS service.
-Also take care on the Update Insert delete column to make the layer available throw the WFS transactional API.
+Also take care on the Update Insert delete column to make the layer available through the WFS transactional API.

-Finally, your QGIS project layers CRS should all be in the same CSR.
+Finally, your QGIS project layers' CRS should all be in the same CSR.
 This is subject to change.

 Connect to Postgres database
 ****************************